astansler/esp32-orange-lamp-retrofit/README.md

 Giving a stylish 60s-inspired lamp a 21st-century brain with ESP32 and Apple HomeKit.

-> ⚠️ Heads up!
+> ⚠️ Heads up WIP!
 This is an active project.
 I'm currently waiting on some MOSFETs to finalize the build.
 I'll be adding wiring diagrams and a final component list soon!

 ## The Story
 I had this awesome 60s-inspired mushroom lamp—you've probably seen them all over Pinterest and Instagram.
 It looked great, but the cheap, built-in controller was a pain.